chavo1/packer-docker/README.md

 ```
  - The command in point 6 will create tag and upload it to Docker HUB

-7. After the bulding process exit and if you need to test this particular tag with kitchen for "nginx" be sure you have installed a following gems:
+7. After the bulding process just exit from VM and if you need to test this particular tag with kitchen for "nginx" be sure you have installed a following gems on you local machine:
  ```
 gem install kitchen-docker
 gem install kitchen-inspec